fachat/csa_ultracpu/CPLD/README.md

 - Bit 5: unused - must be 0
 - Bit 6: 0= when switching char height, move vsync to keep screen centered.
 1= prevent that
 - Bit 7: 0= video enabled; 1= video disabled

+Note that if you use 80 columns, AND double pixel rows (+interlace), you get the 80x50 character resolution.
+This mode is, however, not easily manageable by normal code in bank 0.
+In the $8xxx area the video and colour memory can be accessed.
+The first half accesses the character video memory, the second half is reserved for the colour memory.
+Now, 80x50 character require almost 4k of character video memory, more than twice then is available in the reserved space from $8000 to $8800.
+So, the screen can, in this mode, only be managed using long addresses into bank 8 (the video bank), or code running in the video bank.

 ##### Screen mirror in bank 0